 Prep the vegetables.
-While the chicken is cooking and cooling, slice the green onions and chop the celery and parsley, and measure out the mayonnaise and yogurt.
+While the chicken is cooking and cooling, slice the scallions and chop the celery and parsley, and measure out the mayonnaise and yogurt.

 Cut the chicken.
-When the chicken is cool, cut into 1/2" cubes and place into mixing bowl, followed by the green onion, celery, mayonnaise, yogurt, parsley, walnuts (if using) and a few grinds of pepper.
+When the chicken is cool, cut into 1/2-inch cubes and place into large bowl.
+Add the scallions, celery, mayonnaise, yogurt, parsley, walnuts (if using) and a few grinds of pepper.
 Stir gently to combine.
-Taste and add more salt and pepper if needed.
+Taste and season with salt and pepper if needed.

 Serve or store.
-Chicken salad can be served immediately or stored in the refrigerator, tightly covered, for 2 to 3 days.
+The chicken salad can be served immediately or stored in the refrigerator, tightly covered, for 2 to 3 days.

-Variations, substitutions, and additions: sliced apples, sliced grapes, avocado, mango, dried cranberries or raisins.
+Variations, substitutions, and additions: Feel free to add sliced apples, sliced grapes, avocado, mango, dried cranberries or raisins.
 You can substitute the walnuts with pecans or almonds or leave the nuts out all together.
-Red onion or chives can stand in for green onion.
+Red onion or chives can stand in for scallions.
 A famous variation is to add a teaspoon or so of curry powder, swap the walnuts with pistachios, add a dollop of chutney, and about 1 cup of sliced grapes.